renderGUI/account-authentication/README.md

 This application uses the following technologies:
 - React
-- Firebase (for database and authentication)
+- Firebase (for database, authentication, and deployment)
-- Netlify (for application deployment)
 - FontAwesome (for icons)